 - Cost of counselling

 The personal injury claims calculator below provides an insight into how much you may be awarded in a successful claim.
 The figures are based on Judicial College Guidelines and on past cases.
+These figures have been taken from the latest guidelines, created in April 2022.
 However, the amount you may be awarded could differ from the amounts shown in the table because every personal injury claim is unique.
 As such, you may be awarded more or less than indicated.

 |Injuries/reason for compensation||Amounts awarded||Notes|